 The number of ransomware attacks against government agencies, organizations in the healthcare, energy sectors, and education continues to rise.
 While some simple ransomware may lock the system in a way that is not difficult for a knowledgeable person to reverse, more advanced malware exploits a technique called crypto-viral extortion. the bitcoin revolution

-WannaCry targets computers using Microsoft Windows as an operating system.
+WannaCry targets computers using Microsoft Windows as an operating system as well as แทงบอลออนไลน์ platforms users.
 It encrypts data and demands payment of a ransom in the cryptocurrency Bitcoin for its return.
 According to the estimates, the WannaCry ransomware attack hit around 230.000 computers globally, causing $4 billion in losses all over the world.
 There’s no question this attack helped put the Bitcoin revolution on the map, and because of this ransomware, there was an increase in number of searches for antivirus in google search queries for countries like Germany.
 Trending terms such as best antivirus for German users have generated a lot of search volume following this attack.

 Most of the computer users became victims of the WannaCry virus because of not updating their Microsoft Windows.
 Therefore, updating software and operating system regularly is an essential ransomware protection step.